 Do not think that shopping souvenirs in Turkey from the streets is a bad idea and buying them from stores isn’t.
 There is no universal rule favouring the latter over the former.

-Be it on the streets, stalls or plush stores, always watch out for fake items being sold in the garb of souvenirs.
+Be it on the streets, stalls or in plush stores, always watch out for fake items being sold in the garb of souvenirs.
 Nobody should charge you a penny extra if non-authentic stuff is being sold to you.

 While in Turkey, always look out for authentic souvenirs to shop.
 Picture credits: Nimisha Modi